Police probe Interpol president disappearance

+In statement posted to Twitter, Interpol Secretary General Jurgen Stock said, "Interpol has requested through official law enforcement channels clarification from China's authorities on the status of Interpol President Meng Hongwei."

+"Interpol's General Secretariat looks forward to an official response from China's authorities to address concerns over the President's well-being," the statement continued.

-Meng was not on French soil when he was last seen, according a senior French law enforcement official, who declined to say whether he was in China.
+Meng, according to Chinese state news agency Xinhua, was the first Chinese official to become president of Interpol, which is based in Lyon.
+He was not on French soil when he was last seen, according a senior French law enforcement official, who declined to say whether he was in China.

-Meng's wife went to police in Lyon, where Interpol is based, Thursday night to report his disappearance, according to a statement released by the French Interior Ministry on Friday.
-The spouse told police that she had last heard from him 10 days ago and had recently received threats via social networks and by telephone, according to the statement.
+Meng's wife went to police in Lyon Thursday night to report his disappearance, according to a statement released by the French Interior Ministry on Friday.
+She told police that she had last heard from him 10 days ago and had recently received threats via social networks and by telephone, according to the statement.

 "France is looking into the situation of the President of Interpol and is concerned about the threats his wife has received," the statement said.